 CSGO2ASIA: Cool, how did you first get involved with ZOWIE?
 You touched on this a little, but would you care to expand a little on what is your role is in within the company?

 StrykerX: So it’s a very small team, I feel that we all sort of touch everything.
 But in general – I helped out with product design, marketing, communicating with players and getting valuable feedback to help the development of our products.
-How I got into it was because the original owner of ZOWIE, Vincent, he used to sponsor my team back in the day.
-When they got acquired by BenQ to be the esports arm he asked me to come to Taiwan to watch a Counter-Strike show match.
+How I got into it was because the original owner of ZOWIE, Vincent.
+He used to sponsor my team back in the day.
+When BenQ acquired them to become the esports arm he asked me to come to Taiwan to watch a Counter-Strike show match.
 At the time I honestly thought that’s all he wanted me to do.
 But I went over there and I got a job offer.
-At first, I thought it was only for 6 months, and that he wanted me to help them expand, but 6 months ended up being four years and well, here we are!
+At first, I thought it was only for 6 months, and that he wanted me to help them expand.
+But 6 months ended up being four years and well, here we are!

 READ HERE: The Man Behind The Mice – Xanver Tseng

 CSGO2ASIA: Awesome, so do you still play CS?
 What other games do you play?

 StrykerX: I’ve been asked this question so many times over the past 20 years.
 Honestly, I don’t play much else.
 The other game I would say I play a lot is Pac-Man, haha.
 I play a lot of Pac-Man.
 But yeah, Counter-Strike is the only real game I’ve touched throughout my career and yeah I still play a little here and there.

 CSGO2ASIA: You’re one of the few personalities who has been involved with and seen the evolution of CS since 1.6, Source and now CSGO.
 In your opinion, why is Asian CS still far behind their EU/NA competition, especially in this version of CS?